 The Nation uses the National Preparedness System to build, sustain, and deliver core capabilities to achieve the National Preparedness Goal (the Goal).
 Recipients will use the National Preparedness System to support their efforts to build, sustain, and deliver these core capabilities.
 The components of the National Preparedness System are Identifying and Assessing Risk, Estimating Capability Requirements, Building and Sustaining Capabilities, Planning to Deliver Capabilities, Validating Capabilities, and Reviewing and Updating.
-Additional information on the National Preparedness System is available at http://www.fema.gov/national-preparedness-system.
+Additional information on the National Preparedness System is available at National Preparedness System | FEMA.gov.